Click on maps to view pdfs

-The Natural Lands Trust (NLT) has also been approved for a second grant from OSI.
-A grant of $235,000 has been awarded for the preservation of the 405-acre Sheppard’s Mill Girl Scout Camp located in Greenwich and Hopewell Townships, Cumberland County.
-The property, located in the Cohansey River watershed, is mostly wooded and includes a 52-acre impoundment lake.
-The lake provides an important foraging and roosting area for bald eagles in the Cohansey watershed.
-The lake and the surrounding woodlands also provide critical habitat for river otters and other rare wildlife, including the state-listed barred owl and marbled salamander.
+The Natural Lands Trust (NLT) has been approved for a grant of $235,000 for the preservation of the 405-acre Sheppard’s Mill Girl Scout Camp, located in the Cohansey River watershed, which is mostly wooded and includes a 52-acre impoundment lake.
+The lake provides an important foraging and roosting area for bald eagles.
+Surrounds forest, streams and wetlands provide critical habitat for river otters and other rare wildlife, including the state-listed barred owl and marbled salamander.
 The property is covered by diverse coastal plain forest including oak/pine woodlands, American holly and areas of Atlantic white cedar with a native understory of mountain laurel, high and low-bush blueberry, sweet pepperbush, sweet bay magnolia and other species.

 New Jersey Conservation Foundation

 In 2012, the New Jersey Conservation Foundation acquired an agricultural easement on the 48-acre Adamucci Farm with a $57,800 OSI grant.
 The farm is located on an elevated bluff overlooking a tidal marsh on the scenic north shore of Cohansey River, known as Dutch Neck and includes 20 high- quality farms that will be part a greenway along the river.
 The Adamucci farm is part of a landscape mosaic of farms and woodlands along the river which provides wildlife habitat for bald eagles, osprey, and state-listed grassland birds, migratory shorebirds and other wildlife.